mcellteam/cellblender_tutorials/structured_mols/tutorial.rst

 specified in the comments).
 Be sure to check everything carefully.
 Any mistakes are likely to cause difficulty.
 Then click the "Run Script" button in the "Text" window.
 That should populate the "Molecule Structure Tool" with all the molecules.
-Once that's done, you can choose whether you want to see key planes or not and then click the "Build Structure from CellBlender" button in the "Molecule Structure Tool" panel.
+Once that's done, you can choose whether you want to see key planes or not and whether you want to average coincident points or not.
+Then click the "Build Structure from CellBlender" button in the "Molecule Structure Tool" panel.
 It may take a few seconds to do all the calculations.

 Eventually, the double helix molecule should appear in the 3D view window similar to what's shown above.
 It will be fairly small, so you may have to zoom in to the origin